Formerly Heartsparks Music Therapy

 – Canadian Association for Music Therapists

-The MCPA Music Therapy Program will serve individuals of all ages and abilities, including those with physical and developmental disabilities, autism, neurodiversity, brain injury, neurological disorders, mental health challenges, dementia and more.
+The Conservatory Music Therapy Program serves individuals of all ages and abilities, including those with physical and intellectual disabilities, autism, neurodivergence, brain injury, neurological disorders, mental health challenges, dementia and more.
 Individuals can be at any level of physical and cognitive functioning to participate in music therapy.
 Music therapy is concerned with the process of music making rather than the product and sessions are always designed to meet the individual needs of each person.

 If your community organization, school, or facility is interested in creating a group that could benefit from music therapy, our music therapists can host your group onsite at the MCPA or come to your location.